-- Support is available every step of the way.
+Support is available every step of the way.
 Instructors, classmates, and academic advisors are just an email, phone call, or video chat away.
-Students also have access to the Academic Support Center, online library, counseling services, online clubs, and additional support services and resources. - · Recognition for excellence in online education by numerous authorities: - One of the first college or university online programs worldwide to be awarded Quality Standards certification by the United States Distance Learning Association (USDLA), placing Berkeley among an elite group of institutions recognized for excellence in distance learning - U.S. News & World Report has lauded Berkeley College as one of America's "Best Online Colleges" for Bachelor's degrees and Veterans programs for three consecutive years Berkeley has also been named as one of the nation's "Top Veteran-Friendly Schools" in the Best of the Best - Berkeley has also been named as one of the nation's "Top Veteran-Friendly Schools" in the Best of the Best issue of U.S. Veterans Magazine, a valuable resource for transitioning veterans published by DiversityComm
+Students also have access to the Center for Academic Success, online library, counseling services, online clubs, and additional support services and resources.

+- Recognition for excellence in online education by numerous authorities: - One of the first college or university online programs worldwide to be awarded Quality Standards certification by the United States Distance Learning Association (USDLA), placing Berkeley among an elite group of institutions recognized for excellence in distance learning - U.S. News & World Report has lauded Berkeley College as one of America's "Best Online Colleges" for Bachelor's degrees and Veterans programs for three consecutive years - Berkeley has also been named as one of the nation's "Top Veteran-Friendly Schools" in the Best of the Best issue of U.S. Veterans Magazine, a valuable resource for transitioning veterans published by DiversityComm and Student Handbook